Kafkamorph/kafkamorph-old2.github.io/_posts/2013-10-20-secure-connection-docker-api.markdown

 ## A few words about certificates

-I won't do a full intro do [public key crypto]; but the basic idea is the following:
+I won't do a full intro to [public key crypto]; but the basic idea is the following:

 - the server (i.e. Docker) and each client connecting to it have